Never Let Me Go (2010 film): Plot

-Another nine years later, Kathy has watched many donors gradually die as their organs are harvested.
+Nine years on, Kathy has watched many donors gradually die as their organs are harvested.
 Having not seen Ruth or Tommy since she left the Cottages, she comes across Ruth, frail after two donations.
 They seek out Tommy to make a nostalgic seaside trip.
 Ruth reveals that she only seduced Tommy because she was afraid to be alone; she is consumed with guilt and wishes to help Tommy and Kathy seek a deferral.
-She leaves them with the address of Madame, whom she believes has the power to help them, and soon dies on the operating table.
-Kathy and Tommy finally enter a relationship, and Tommy explains to Kathy, now his carer, that he has been creating artwork in the hope that it will earn them their deferral.
-The couple successfully bring it to Madame, but she remains distant, suddenly inviting Miss Emily to speak.
-They reveal that deferrals are indeed a myth and that the gallery was created to affirm the basic humanity of clones as an appeal for their ethical treatment; Hailsham, now shut down, was the last institution to value young clones as "all but human".
-Kathy and Tommy leave in disappointed silence, but Tommy explodes with grief and anger mid-journey, as he used to as a child.
+She leaves them with the address of Madame, who she believes has the power to help them, and later dies on the operating table.
+Kathy and Tommy enter a relationship, and Tommy explains to Kathy, now his carer, that he has been creating artwork in the hope of earning their deferral.
+The couple bring it to Madame, but she remains distant, and invites Miss Emily to speak.
+They reveal that deferrals are indeed a myth, and that the gallery was created to affirm the basic humanity of clones as an appeal for their ethical treatment.
+Hailsham, now shut down, was the last institution to value young clones as "all but human".
+Kathy and Tommy leave in silence, but Tommy explodes with grief and anger mid-journey, as he used to as a child.
 Tommy dies on his fourth donation, leaving Kathy alone as hers begin.
-Contemplating the ruins of her childhood, she questions in voice-over how different her life has been from normal people's.
+Contemplating the ruins of her childhood, she questions in voice-over how different her life has been from that of normal people.